Do you know your family’s Jewish history?

 When my siblings and I were very little, my mother joined a Reform synagogue and thus brought organized Judaism into my family’s life.
 We attended religious school from the earliest years through tenth grade confirmation.

 I have two siblings.
 My sister, a physician, worked for a time as a cantor, is married to a rabbi, and has three children who attended a Conservative Jewish day school when they were growing up.
 My brother married a wonderful gentile woman who took it upon herself to maintain Jewish holiday observance in her home for their three children.
-And I have been working as a cantor for 20 years, and have three incredible sons whose father is Israeli.
-My sons have over 60 Israeli first cousins.
+And I have been working as a cantor for 20 years, and have three incredible sons whose father is Israeli, and who have over 60 Israeli first cousins.

 What’s YOUR family’s Jewish history?
 Share your story below…